khulnasoft/integrations-core/consul_connect/README.md

 #### Containerized

-Follow the [Envoy containerized instructions][8] to configure your Datadog Agent for Envoy.
+Follow the [Envoy containerized instructions][8] to configure your Khulnasoft Agent for Envoy.

 ##### Metric collection